Melted asphalt, shoes for dogs: Europe wilts in heat

 Holiday-makers were expected to face adverse weather conditions wherever they went.

-In the north, the scorching heat beat down on cars while violent hailstorms were expected in the afternoon in the south.
+In the north, there was no let-up in the scorching heat while violent hailstorms were expected in the afternoon in the south.

 This week, the Legambiente association for the defence of the environment published a report on the negative effects of heatwaves.